MileHacker Logo

 Mid-Range Restaurants

-Mid-range options are widespread throughout Sorocaba.
+Mid-range options are abundant throughout Sorocaba.
 These include traditional Brazilian churrascarias (barbecue restaurants where meat is served rodízio-style), "por quilo" (pay-by-weight) buffets popular for lunch, and a variety of international cuisines.

 • Enjoy churrascarias and "por quilo" buffets.

-• Italian (pizzerias are highly sought-after) and From japan are common.
+• Italian (pizzerias are very popular) and Japanese are common.

 Budget Eateries & Street Food

-For affordable and authentic meals, Sorocaba has plenty of choices.
-From local fixed-price dishes to pay-by-weight buffets and street food scenes.
+For budget-friendly and real meals, Sorocaba has plenty of choices.
+From local fixed-price meals to pay-by-weight buffets and street food scenes.

-• Prato Feito / Refeição: Hearty daily specials at reasonable prices.
+• Prato Feito / Refeição: Hearty daily specials at affordable prices.

 • Por Quilo Restaurants: Buffet-style, pay by weight, popular for lunch.